ItayRimmler/experiment1withML/README.txt

-UNFINISHED PROJECT:
+SMALL, TEMPORARY PROJECT:

-Was supposed to: Teach me ML and TF
+Goal was to: Teach me ML and TF

-Still, it taught me:
-- Uhhh...
-ML and TF... duh...
+Goal was successful